Maybe, if an exception to the hearsay rule applies to the 911 call.

 “The ‘circumstantial guarantee of trustworthiness’ of this exception is found in the contemporaneousness and spontaneousness of such statements.”
 Friend, supra, § 18-20, at 798. “ ‘The trustworthiness of the assertion arises from its timing.
 The requirement of contemporaneousness, or near contemporaneousness, reduces the chance of premeditated prevarication or loss of memory.’ ” Foley v.
 Commonwealth, 8 Va.App.
 149, 161-62, 379 S.E.2d 915, 922, aff’d on reh’g en banc, 9 Va.App.
 175, 384 S.E.2d 813 (1989) (quoting Booth v.
 State, 306 Md.
 313, 508 A.2d 976, 980 (1986)) (emphasis added).

-Questions regarding the admissibility of evidence at trial and exceptions to the hearsay rule are specific to the individual personal injury case, and we encourage you to call one of our personal injury lawyers in Virginia Beach.
-We can advise the prospective client as to what testimony a witness can give at trial and what testimony will be prohibited on the basis of hearsay or some other rule of evidence.
-As in all personal injury cases, experienced personal injury lawyers can also advise the injured person as to the value of the injury claim, can guide the injured person through the process of making a claim with the applicable insurance company or companies, and can represent the injured person in the litigation of the personal injury claim, if a personal injury lawsuit becomes necessary.
+As in all personal injury cases, experienced personal injury lawyers can also advise the injured person on the value of the injury claim, guide the injured person through the process of filing a claim with the applicable insurance company or companies, and represent the injured person in the litigation of the personal injury claim if a lawsuit becomes necessary.

 Follow us on Facebook.